guardian/vagrants/README.md

 The puppet provisioning during the `vagrant up` step may take some time.

 `VagrantFiles` using this box should forward port 80 to the host machine.
-Port 9000 is also useful for direct access to the Play Framework application.

     config.vm.forward_port 80, 8000
-    config.vm.forward_port 9000, 9000

 This forwards port 80 to port 8000 on the host machine to avoid clashes with existing webservers on the host box.